thomasp85/farver/cran-comments.md

-This is a patch release fixing a potential segfault when called incorrectly
+This is a patch release fixing a bug in CMC color comparison

 ## revdepcheck results

-We checked 13 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 15 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages